1936 Auckland Rugby League season: Senior team prospects for the season

 Newton Rangers, holders of the Roope Rooster trophy were confident of success and would be wearing new uniforms supplied by the St Helens club in England via former players who were playing there.
-Claude Dempsey would be in the backs again along with P. Young, the Brimble brothers, Sissons (promoted from the juniors), H. Brady, and Schlesinger.
+Claude Dempsey would be in the backs again along with Pat Young, the Brimble brothers (Ted and Wilfred), Frederick Sissons (promoted from the juniors), Hugh Brady, and Luois Schlesinger.
 Knott from the Ponsonby rugby team was also joining the backs.
-In the forwards R. Johnson, R. Middleton, A. Nathan, Clemm, Watson and Kelsall would play, with Ginders transferring from Richmond with Lou Hutt joining from Ponsonby.
-Emanuel, Merrick (returning from North Auckland), and Mackin would also be in the forward pack with a brother of Mount Albert’s R. Shadbolt joining.
-Watson from Northern Wairoa rugby and a Hawke’s Bay representative would be another addition to the pack.
+In the forwards R.A.
+Johnson, Ray Middleton, A. Nathan, Cyril Clemm, Watson and Reginald Kelsall would play, with John Ginders transferring from Richmond with Lou Hutt joining from Ponsonby.
+Emanuel, Merrick (returning from North Auckland), and Mackin would also be in the forward pack with a brother of Mount Albert's Richard Shadbolt joining.
+Watson from Northern Wairoa rugby and a Hawke's Bay representative would be another addition to the pack.

 Mount Albert performed brilliantly in their first ever season in the season finishing runners-up.
 Tom Haddon was selector again and it was understood that international player T. Campbell would lead the reserve grade side.
-H Flannagan, Des Herring, Constable, J Gunning and Richard Shadbolt would be in the forwards again with Peterson, the Hawke’s Bay rugby representative joining the loose forwards.
-Other players joining Mount Albert included Elwin from Manukau rugby, J. O’Brien from South Auckland (Waikato) along with “several others”.
-They had also gained the services of Watkins’ the Grafton rugby halfback.
+Huck Flannagan, Des Herring, Bruce Constable, Joseph Gunning and Richard Shadbolt would be in the forwards again with Peterson, the Hawke's Bay rugby representative joining the loose forwards.
+Other players joining Mount Albert included Elwin from Manukau rugby, J. O'Brien from South Auckland (Waikato) along with "several others".
+They had also gained the services of Watkins' the Grafton rugby halfback.
 Len Schultz was re-joining the side from York in England with Pawson rumoured to be joining from South Auckland.
-Bill Schultz would play on one wing with Halsey joining from the Otahuhu senior B side.
+Bert Schultz would play on one wing with Ray Halsey joining from the Otahuhu senior B side.
 Robert Morrissey would again be in the fullback position.

 Ponsonby were being coached by Bert Cooke.
 Arthur Kay, Brian Riley and Frank Halloran would again be in the backs.
 Devonport United were rumoured to be gathering their best team for several years and had former New Zealand international Bert Laing in charge of their senior side.
-E. Morgan who had played for Grammar Old Boys was also changing codes as was Davis, from the Grafton club, he had been a member of the Auckland B team.
+Edgar Morgan who had played for Grammar Old Boys was also changing codes as was Davis, from the Grafton club, he had been a member of the Auckland B team.
 Dreaver and Blood were also named as two promising young forwards.
 Another player to switch codes and join Ponsonby was Frank Paton.

-Devonport saw the return of backs C Rhodes, J Cowan, C Hall, and Len Scott.
+Devonport saw the return of backs C Rhodes, J.C.
+Cowan, Cliff Hall, and Len Scott.
 They were being strengthened by the inclusion of Gordon, a junior rugby five-eighth.
-Kennedy, Greenwood and Parkinson were also joining the side from the rugby ranks.
-In the forwards Reg Hallows was another rugby convert from Northland and was joining first team regulars John Donald, Simpson, H Hunt, Tony Milicich, L Sowter, and E Scott.
+Kennedy, J Greenwood and Parkinson were also joining the side from the rugby ranks.
+In the forwards Reg Hallows was another rugby convert from Northland and was joining first team regulars John Donald, Hugh Simpson, Horace Hunt, Tony Milicich, Arthur Sowter, and Ted Scott.